| | |

 As an Amazon Associate, I earn from qualifying purchases.

-What is spoon feeding and baby led weaning?
+What is spoon-feeding and baby-led weaning?

 What is the combined approach?

-But be careful: many parents say that they do ‘a bit of both’ or the combined approach when actually following the spoon feeding approach as summarized above.
-If you let your baby feed from finger foods and then always top off the meal by spoon feeding them until they are ‘full’ you might be simply following the spoon feeding approach.
-Some people even say that there is no such thing as a combined approach since the baby leading is only possible with total control of the baby.
-I think that you can incorporate elements of baby led weaning even if you occasionally choose to spoon feed too.
-If you want to incorporate elements of the baby led weaning approach the baby leading is key.
+Some people even say that there is no such thing as a combined approach since the baby’s leading is only possible with total control of the baby.
+I think that you can incorporate elements of baby-led weaning even if you occasionally choose to spoon feed too.
+If you want to incorporate elements of the baby-led weaning approach the baby leading is key.
 Trust your baby that it knows best when she’s full.

 close up of baby hands eating mandarine and pear